OmgItsDylan/iot/README.md

 ml_into_l_conversion rule chain:

 This rule chain will first check if the data has a consumption field.
 If it does, it will convert the consumption from ml to l and save that new value in a timeseries for the device.

+temperature_delta_validation rule chain:

+This rule chain will calculate the delta of the last ten-minutes temperature readings and the latest temperature reading.
+If that delta exceeds 15 degrees, it will create a critical alarm for the device.
+If it does not, it will either do nothing or clear the previous critical alarm.